 Keeps organized

 You also need a budget because you cannot afford to be disorganized regarding personal finance.
-Your finances can become messy very quickly without a budget.
-This is usually a consequence of some seemingly insignificant expenses.
+Your finances can become messy very quickly without one.
+This is usually a consequence of seemingly insignificant expenses.
 These minor costs consume your funds, putting you in a state of panic and stress.
 When you constantly wonder why your wages are insufficient, use a budget to keep your money in order.

 Helps for emergencies

-We sometimes face unexpected expenses that need to be sorted out immediately.
-For example, facing unexpected hospital bills or repairing something in your home.
-You do not want to be in this situation without any safety net.
+Facing unexpected hospital bills or repairing something in your home.
+You do not want to be in this situation without a safety net.
 Using a budget, you can set aside a percentage of your income for emergencies.

 Simplifies saving money

-Another apparent reason you should use a weekly budget is to simplify and cultivate the habit of saving money.
+Another apparent reason you should use a budget is to simplify and cultivate the habit of saving money.
 In most cases, people only save money when they have a particular thing or project they are saving towards.
-Therefore, when you start utilizing a budget, you can not only avoid waste but also keep and save extra money.
+Therefore, when you start utilizing one, you can not only avoid waste but also keep and save extra money.
 Again, you would not need a project to motivate you to save; it simply becomes a part of you.

 Create a Weekly Budget in 6 Easy Steps

 Even though you might not find creating a budget one of your favorite tasks, the benefits attached to it (i.e., taking control of your finances) are enough motivation to do so.
 Of course, recording your weekly income and expenses is the easiest way to go about it.
-Here is how to create your weekly budget in six simple steps:

-Note: It is worth saying that not all budgets have the same structure.
+It is worth saying that not all budgets have the same structure.
 The structure you use will depend mainly on your spending habits, i.e., the things you want and need.
 Everything else is just a matter of what your financial goal is.

 Gather all of your financial papers

-Once you start living on a budget, you must gather your financial papers from the last six months, if possible.
+You must gather your financial papers from the last six months, if possible.
 Financial documents like bank statements, receipts, payment stubs, and monthly bills should all be gathered and kept.

 Calculate your weekly income